elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/accessible-data/topics/1-data-access.md

 * A - Accessible: working with the community of researchers who have sensitive data and wish to know how to enable FAIR for data that needs to have controlled access.

 ---

-## Learning outcomes

-* Become familiar with data sharing principles (also: understand what Accessible means in FAIR principles)
-* Able to define what is e.g. a controlled access, registered access, etc
-* Understand basics of how licensing and archival works in a context of controlled/registered access
-* Know about various (FAIR) data sharing services
-* Understand underlying concepts for sensitive data sharing e.g. anonymisation, pseudonymisation
-* Learn about various roles relevant to (and involved in) processes for which approvals are required e.g. data controller, data protection officer,
-* Relevant agreements e.g. data access agreement, DPIA
-* Understand different types of life sciences data in terms of accessibility levels

----